Balla, County Mayo

 In early times the village was known as 'Ros Dairbhreach', meaning 'The Height of the Oak Wood'.
 The continuing importance of the oak to the local community is reflected in the appropriately named "Dawn Oak 2000" project.
-At the beginning of the 21st century, 2000 oak trees were planted, creating a new wood in Balla's town park.
+At the beginning of the 21st century, 2000 oak trees were planted, creating a new wood in Balla's Town Park.

 Name

 According to Adrian Room in A Dictionary of Irish Placenames, the name refers to the Tobar Mhuire, known in English as the Blessed Well, i.e., of the Blessed Virgin Mary) to the west of Balla.
 This was enclosed by a wall in the 7th century, traditionally by Saint Mo Chua.

 History

 The founder of the local monastery appears to have been Mo Chua.
 Tradition has it that Saint Patrick himself had rested in Balla.

+Much of the lands around Balla were in possession of the Moores of Brees but transferred on the marriage of Mary Moore to Sir Henry Lynch and were from then under the ownership of the Lynch-Blosse baronets.
+Atahavallie House, was built by Sir Robert Lynch Blosse (1784-1818), possibly on the site of an earlier house near the village around 1808-10.